elisabethstenholm/the-shit/README.md

 ## Installation

-Installation is done by cloning this repository and building using Stack.
+Installation is done by cloning this repository and then installing the program using Stack.
 First, clone the repository:

 ```bash
 git clone git@github.com:elisabethstenholm/the-shit.git